 With the cooperation and immense coordination of weaving friends Marit Dewhurst and Marsha MacDowell, we co-wrote two articles about ka ulana lauhala and education: "Becoming Haumana," Cultural Arts Resources for Teachers and Students, vol. 12, 2011-2012 and "Ka ulana ‘ana i ka piko (In Weaving You Begin at the Center): Perspectives from a Culturally Specific Approach to Art Education," Harvard Educational Review Spring 2013.

 I was born in Honolulu but grew up in Kona on the Big Island of Hawaii.
 I am a farm girl wannabe who lives in South Kona with my husband, dog, chickens, ducks, and geese.
-I have a Bachelor's degree in Art from Linfield College in Oregon, Bachelor of Arts in History from the University of Hawaii at Hilo, and a Master's degree in Pacific Island History from the University of Hawaii Manoa, and a licensed certified secondary education social studies teacher.
+I have a Bachelor's degree in Art from Linfield College in Oregon, Bachelor of Arts in History from the University of Hawaii at Hilo, a Master's degree in Pacific Island History from the University of Hawaii Manoa, and a licensed certified secondary education social studies teacher.
 I am a member of Ka Ulu Lauhala O Kona.